johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 ## Workbench

-Most floppy games start automatically when you launch their configs, but some need to be started manually from the Workbench screen.
+Most floppy games start automatically when you launch their configs, but some need to be started manually from the so-called Workbench screen.

-The Workbench is the graphical interface of AmigaOS.
-It is a very simple graphical operating environment that resembles the Windows desktop.
-To launch the game from Workbench, usually you need to double-click on a disk icon in the upper right corner which opens a window, then double-click on the game's icon in that window.
+See the [Workbench] section of hard drive installed games for further details.

 ## Saving your progress